akhatkulov/InstaCracker-CLI/README.md

 <h1 id="use"> 📋How to use? </h1>
 <h3>There are two ways to use it:</h3>
 <h4>➖First way is one line:</h4>
-For example: <code>python3 app.py hill m--encode uz</code>
+For example: <code>python3 app.py 6 redops</code>
-<h5 id="lang">📌First we call the program through "python3 app.py" and specify the required encryption method i.e. "hill".
-Then we tell it the mode, for example "m--encode".
-At the end, the program should communicate with us in any language, for example, "en", that is, English</h5>
+<h5 id="lang">📌First we call the program through "python3 app.py" then we say the length of the password, and after that we enter the username.
+If you do not know the length of the password, write "default" instead of the length</h5>

 <h4>➖Second way is very simple and easy:</h4>
-Run:<code>python3 app.py</code>
+Run:<code>python3 app.py "password type" "username" </code>
 <hr>

 <b id="crack_types">